Somehow eight weeks have already flown by since the wonderful long weekend I spent at the D23 Expo at the Anaheim Convention Center!

 Disney really needs to try to exert some sway over the food situation at the Convention Center, or else be allowed to set up their own restaurants inside the hall.

-I plan to share more on the Expo soon, and hopefully this time it won't take another two months! :)
+I plan to share more on the Expo in a future post.

 For more thoughts on the Expo, please visit the Disney Tourist Blog and AllEars.Net.
 A big photo recap was posted at MiceChat.